- Equipment Suppliers

 - Additional Technical Informations & Assistance

 Straight Nichrome Resistance Wire Heater

-To bend ACRYLITE® sheet up to 1/8" (3 mm) thick, the most commonly used piece of equipment is a straight nichrome wire resistance heater.
+To bend ACRYLITE® premium sheet up to 1/8" (3 mm) thick, the most commonly used piece of equipment is a straight nichrome wire resistance heater.
 The unit functions similarly to a household electric toaster by passing electricity through a wire.

 You can bend material thicker than 1/8" (3 mm) on this unit, but the material must be flipped over halfway during the heating cycle.

 In constructing the heater, use plywood for the base.
 The top surface should be insulation board or aluminum sheet to provide a smooth surface, helping prevent mark-off marks on the sheet as a result of contact.
 Aluminum is selected as the metal alternative because it is durable and does not absorb and re-radiate heat.

 The heating element is a 17-gauge nichrome (nickelchrome) wire.
 Attach the wire to a 120-volt, 20-amp variable transformer.
 Provide a spring as shown to keep the wire under tension.
 Allow space around the wire for free air flow to aid heat transfer from the wire to the part.
 Position the wire so it remains at least 1/8" from the sheet during heating.
 Ceramic stand-offs are useful in supporting the wire at a consistent height from the base.

 CAUTION: An unguarded nichrome wire is a burn/shock hazard.
 Provide a guard to prevent contact with the wire.

 To perform multiple line bends, modify the heater as shown on previous page.
 Where the wire joins the spring, include an insulation ring.
 Raise the unit’s base so convection air from below flows through slots routed in the base as shown.